 Restaurants & Nightlife

 Enjoy a night on the town in Western Gateway Park in Downtown DSM.
 Grab a bite at favorite restaurants like Americana or Malo.
 Check out a jazz concert at the Des Moines Social Club.
-And the flavors change weekly at Black Cat Ice Cream.
-The old fashioned ice cream shop is on the northwest corner across the street from Western Gateway Park.
+Try out local coffee bar and roastery Horizon Line Coffee or grab a sandwich, burger or taco from The Walnut.

 Anchoring the western end of the Western Gateway Park neighborhood is the headquarters of Meredith Corporation, whose sprawling campus of historic and modern buildings spans either side of the street.
 As publisher of the venerable Better Homes and Gardens magazine, Meredith relied on its own landscaping and gardening expertise to develop the seasonal prairie gardens at the edge of Western Gateway Park.

 Other large corporate campuses such as Nationwide, Wellmark Blue Cross Blue Shield, Kum & Go and Federal Home Loan Bank now also call Western Gateway home.
 Many of these new, multi-story buildings are LEED certified and designed by renowned architects.